Greeshm04/Leaderboard/README.md

 # Leaderboard

-LeaderBoard is a Adnroid App
+LeaderBoard is a android App